jacubero/Resume/Sphinx/source/training.rst

 **Cisco Systems, Rome, Italy**

 This invitation-only event provides Cisco's valued channel partners with the opportunities to network with data center executives and thought leaders as well our strategic ecosystem solution partners.
-Cisco discusses its vision and share insights about its technology roadmap, focusing on how Cisco's data center architecture is accelerating relevancy, speed, profitability, and growth in the channel.
+Cisco discusses its vision and shares insights about its technology roadmap, focusing on how Cisco's data center architecture is accelerating relevancy, speed, profitability, and growth in the channel.

 During this conference, there are opportunities to: